bxharold/simple-blink/README.md

 # simple-blink
-Blink pythonscript using gpiozero and bbmini wired to mc21a
+Blink python script using gpiozero and bbmini wired to mc21a